couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

 to perform the command for every node/bucket combination that exists for that cluster.

-[You use this tool to get thecouchbase node statistics](#couchbase-monitoring-nodestats).
+[You use this tool to get the Couchbase Server node statistics](#couchbase-monitoring-nodestats).
 The general format for the command
 is: